outcoldman/docker-splunk-cluster/README.md

 ##### SHC Deployer Client

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_SHCLUSTERING_SHCDEPLOYER` - set uri to Search Head Cluster deployer.
 Defaults to `https://shc-deployer:8089`.

 Before starting Splunk after applying configuration changes waits for the Search Head Cluster Deployer defined with `INIT_SHCLUSTERING_SHCDEPLOYER`.

 ##### Data collector

-- Does not require KVStore.
-- Does not require Splunk Web.
-- Does not require Indexing.
-- Does not require DMC app.

 - `INIT_ADD_UDP_PORT` - add listening on port defined with this variable, sets `connection_host = dns`,
     `index = splunkcluster` and register this as a service in consul with name `syslog`.